-Situated on the banks of Brahmani river as one of the leading Tussar producing clusters in India, the Gopalpur (Jajpur) cluster is about 400 years old and is linked with the great saint Lord Chaitanya Mahaprabhu who was a great 15th-16th century Hindu scholar turned saint, who became a spiritual leader influencing thousands in his journey across many lands of India.
-He was considered to be an avatar (incarnation) of Lord Krishna.
-On one of his largest religious journey during, he visited Puri, Odisha from Nadia West Bengal during the 16th century, accompanied by thousands of followers.
-This was believed to be the largest religious journey of that period.
-When Shri Chaitanya returned, many devotees from Guin and Gauda communities from Bardhaman, West Bengal who had accompanied him stayed back in Gopalpur and continued their weaving profession.
+During one of his religious journeys, Lord Chaitanya visited Puri, Odisha from Nadia, West Bengal in the 16th century, accompanied by thousands of followers.
+This was believed to be the largest religious journey of that time.
+When Lord Chaitanya returned, many devotees from the Guin and Gauda communities of Bardhaman, West Bengal, who had accompanied him, stayed back in Gopalpur and continued their weaving profession.

-Tani Jodiba (joining ends): Artisan meticulously knots two ends of warp — one end coming from the previously woven saree border and the other coming from the newly set warp in the beam.
-This process in Odia is called “taani jodiba” where ‘taani’ is referred to warp and ‘jodiba’ is to join.
-Normally an artisan would take four hours to join four thousand threads for a forty eight inch width saree, whereas a very skilled artisan would do it in half an hour.
+Tani Jodiba (joining ends)- The artisan in Gopalpur meticulously knots the two ends of the warp together, one end coming from the previously woven saree border and the other from the newly set warp in the beam.
+This process is called “taani jodiba” in the Odia language, where “taani” refers to the warp and “jodiba” means to join.
+Typically, it takes an artisan four hours to join four thousand threads for a forty-eight-inch width saree.
+However, a highly skilled artisan can complete this task in just half an hour.

-Dhala (Warping) — An integral part of the pre — loom process where the warp from the warping drum is being transferred to the warp beam (Naraja).
-It takes about four days for a warp of twenty-five saris i.e 140 meters to be nicely combed and put into the beam, part by part.
-As we see, here this process takes place in Itishree Sur’s (one of Gopalpur’s artisan) terrace and three artisans are involved in this process.
-The warp beam from where the border of the saree is added is known as ‘naraja’.
-The lease rods at the back are known as ‘pachaada’ and the one in the front is called ‘chalani’.
-The dents are called ‘paniya’ which is also the term for comb in Odia language.
+Dhala (Warping) -The process of transferring the warp from the warping drum to the warp beam (known as “Naraja”) is an integral part of the pre-loom process.
+This process takes about four days for a warp of twenty-five saris, or 140 meters, to be nicely combed and put into the beam, part by part.
+In Gopalpur, this process takes place on the terrace of Itishree Sur, one of the artisans.
+Three artisans are involved in this process.
+The warp beam, from which the border of the saree is added, is known as “naraja.”
+The lease rods at the back are called “pachaada,” and the one in the front is called “chalani.”
+The dents, which are also known as combs in the Odia language, are called “paniya.”

-The vibrant and embellished Tussar Silk is a gift from medieval times.
-Amongst the varied worldwide silk, “Tussar” is an exception.
-Unlike other worms, the breed which produce “Tussar” are not fed to mulberry leaves.
-The TUSAAR Silk is called KOSA in Sanskrit and WILD SILK in common.
-These are not only used for handloom clothes rather were also used in various handicrafts as a base material.
-These desirable silks are found in countries like Japan, China, Sri Lanka and India.
-India is the 2nd largest and exclusive producer of TUSAAR.
-In India Tussar is exclusively produced by the Tribal.
-The tribal community of Gopalpur produces the finest of the Tussar.
-These silk being extremely peerless holds a GI tag since 2009.
+Tussar silk is a special kind of silk that has been gifted to us from medieval times.
+Unlike other silkworms, the breed that produces Tussar silk is not fed on mulberry leaves.
+Tussar silk is also known as “Kosa” in Sanskrit and “wild silk” in common.
+These silks are not only used for handloom clothes but are also used in various handicrafts as a base material.
+These desirable silks are found in countries like Japan, China, Sri Lanka, and India, where India is the second-largest and exclusive producer of Tussar silk.
+In India, Tussar silk is exclusively produced by the tribal community.
+The tribal community of Gopalpur produces the finest Tussar silk.
+These silks are extremely peerless and have been awarded a Geographical Indication (GI) tag since 2009.